From data to reduced-order models via moment matching: Introduction

 In contrast to existing works, this paper presents a method for obtaining moments at a given interpolation point \emph{directly from time-domain input-output data}, without requiring that the data are sufficiently rich to uniquely identify the high-order system (that generates the data).
 In particular, the contributions of this paper are threefold.

 First, we introduce a new framework for computing moments from data, without necessarily identifying the full model.
 This perspective builds on the concept of data informativity introduced in \cite{van2019data}, which aims to find conditions on a given data set such that specific system properties can be concluded from them.
-This perspective has been applied succesfully in the scope of system analysis \cite{eising2020data,van2019data} and control design \cite{trentelman2020informativity,van2020noisy}.
+This perspective has been applied successfully in the scope of system analysis \cite{eising2020data,van2019data} and control design \cite{trentelman2020informativity,van2020noisy}.
 We stress that this framework does not require that the (high-order) system can be fully identified, as would for example be implied by the availability of impulse response data \cite{ho1966effective} or by persistently exciting data, see the so-called fundamental lemma in \cite{willems2005note}.
-The importance of such persistently exciting data is well-known in the field of system identification \cite{Ljung1999System,verhaegen2007filtering}.
-Following this perspective, we define the concept of \emph{data informativity for interpolation} at some interpolation point $\sigma$ as a notion that guarantees that the data is rich enough to uniquely find the value of the transfer function of the high-order system at $\sigma$.
-We then generalize this concept to higher-order moments.
+The importance of such persistently exciting data is well-known in the field of system identification \cite{Ljung1999System,verhaegen2007filtering}. {Contrary to system identification, we take a data informativity perspective.
+Specifically, we define the concept of \emph{data informativity for interpolation} at some interpolation point as a notion that guarantees that the data are rich enough to uniquely determine the value of the transfer function of the high-order system at that interpolation point.} We then generalize this concept to higher-order moments.

 Second, we provide necessary and sufficient conditions for given input-output data to be informative for interpolation and/or moment matching of order $k$ at a given interpolation point.
 We show that these conditions are weaker than those for identification, such that there is no need to fully identify the higher-order system.
 These conditions also lead to an approach for the \emph{computation} of the moments on the basis of data.
 We stress that this approach yields the \emph{exact} moments, instead of an approximation.